opensearch-project/project-website/_posts/2024-04-02-Multilingual-Search.md

 }
 ```

-More information on creating a k-NN index can be found [here](https://opensearch.org/docs/latest/search-plugins/knn/knn-index/).
+For more information on creating a k-NN index, see [k-NN index](https://opensearch.org/docs/latest/search-plugins/knn/knn-index/).

 ### Ingesting data
-We are ready to ingest our catalog.
-In the example below we will use the `_bulk` API, and show just a sub set of the data.
-Note that the full corpus of data holds 2000 documents.
+You are now ready to ingest your catalog.
+The following example uses the `_bulk` API and shows only a subset of the data.
+Note that the full data corpus holds 2,000 documents.
 ```json
 POST cohere_multilingual_english_catalog/_bulk/
 {"index": {"_index": "cohere_multilingual_english_catalog", "_id": 0}}